- Sunday 5 April 2020

-Sunday 5 April 2020

 - 26.2 miles

-Starting under the White City Arch, with the world-famous backdrop of Manchester United's Old Trafford stadium, the closed road route passes some of Manchester’s most iconic landmarks.
-And new for 2020, the route now takes in a three-mile loop of the city centre, showcasing the Manchester Opera House, Spinningfields and the Albert Memorial Hall.
+Starting under the White City Arch, with the world famous backdrop of Manchester United's Old Trafford stadium, the closed road route passes some of Manchester’s most iconic landmarks.
+And new for 2020, the route now takes in a 3 mile loop of the city centre, showcasing the Manchester Opera House, Spinningfields and the Albert Memorial Hall.
 You'll be cheered along the whole way by the thousands of spectators, bringing all the northern spirit!